Shipeasy

 Combines: dynamic configs (typed values + targeting) + attributes + the Admin API for programmatic upgrades.

-Ramp a feature that halts itself when a guardrail regresses
+Ramp a feature that pages you when the number moves

 Problem.
 You want to ramp a risky change from 1% to 100%, but not babysit a dashboard the whole time.
 If it drives error rate or latency the wrong way, it should stop — or at least page someone — before it reaches everyone.